jbro129/android-modding/README.md

 [IL2CPPDumper](https://github.com/kp7742/IL2CPPDumper) by kp7742 : Dump Lib libil2cpp.so from Memory of Game Process and Generate structure dump.cs.

-[ARM-Converter](https://github.com/MikaCybertron/ARM-Converter) by MikaCybertron : Offline ARM64, ARM and THUMB instruction to hex converter.
+[ARM-Converter](https://github.com/MikaCybertron/ARM-Converter) by MikaCybertron : Offline ARM64, ARM, and THUMB instruction to hex converter.

 [Get-New-Offset-with-Pattern-Scan](https://github.com/MikaCybertron/Get-New-Offset-with-Pattern-Scan) by MikaCybertron : Tool to get new offsets with pattern scan for those who don't want to open IDA multiple times for games.